naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 XP and Mob Programming were decidedly less popular.
 These frameworks were in a bit of a limbo -- some of the top practitioners in our field were using XP, such as Martin Fowler, Robert Martin and Kent Beck.
 But it was considered too unapproachable for the masses, too intense; some practices, like pair programming seem absolutely asinine from a business perspective.
 Indeed, if you visit the wikipedia page for Extreme Programming, they have a BIG section dedicated to "[Controversial Aspects](https://en.wikipedia.org/wiki/Extreme_programming#Controversial_aspects)" -- not a ringing bell of endorsement for most people.

-Rather than go through the exercise of debating the merits of each principle in detail (which sounds about as boring to read as it is to write), let's discuss why some of the biggest critiques against this methodology no longer hold water.
+Rather than go through the exercise of describing each principle in detail and debating its merits (which sounds about as boring to read as it is to write), let's discuss why some of the biggest critiques against this methodology no longer hold water.

 ## Arguments critiquing XP that are not valid anymore